navanitnandakumar/Python-programs/README.md

 ◾ Random walk 2D : A random walk visualizer in 2D.

 ◾ Image plots : Shows an image in various colour configurations and plots a histogram.

+◾ Topography shading : Shows topography features of a region using topography shading.